rails/rails/guides/source/configuring.md

 end
 ```

-In this example, if the configuration is set to `:never`, the job will
+In this example, if the configuration is set to `false`, the job will
 be enqueued immediately, even though the `Topic` hasn't been committed yet.
 Because of this, if the job is picked up almost immediately, or if the
 transaction doesn't succeed for some reason, the job will fail to find this
 topic in the database.
+Enqueuing jobs from inside a transaction can cause
+them to potentially be picked and ran by another process before the
+transaction is committed.

-If it's set to `:always`, the job will be actually enqueued after the
+If it's set to `true`, the job will be actually enqueued after the
 transaction has been committed.
 If the transaction is rolled back, the job
 won't be enqueued at all.